 Columbia has a range of lodging options.
 The Columbia Marriott, located downtown, offers a fitness center, a restaurant and bar and an airport shuttle.
 Another luxury option is the Whitney Hotel, which contains suites with balconies and kitchenettes, as well as an outdoor pool.
 A number of chain hotels like the Ramada, Residence Inn and the Sheraton, are also available in the city.

-Hot Tips: Staying downtown will keep you close to the action.
+Take It or Leave It: Staying downtown will keep you close to the action.

 Hot Tips: Several budget and luxury lodgings provide free WiFi.